-Of course, the transition from the classroom to the office is no small challenge.
-The things I'll miss the most about being a student are the dances and month-long vacations; most jobs probably don't even have spring breaks.
-On the other hand, not having to cram for exams is nice. :-)
+Of course, the transition from the classroom to the office is no small change.
+I'll definitely miss the dances and month-long vacations.
+There's probably no spring break in April either.
+On the other hand, at least I don't have to worry about exams. :-)

-Strictly speaking, I don't work directly for Cisco, but as a contractor for a Santa Cruz-based staffing company called The Armada Group.
-This means my salary is lower than that of a regular employee as Armada has to take a cut.
+I don't actually work directly for Cisco, but as a contractor for a Santa Cruz-based staffing company called The Armada Group.
+This means I get paid less than a regular employee as Armada takes a cut of what Cisco pays.
 However, I'm certainly not complaining about finding work right after school.